 A living trust offers a number of financial protections and other advantages.
 Among other things, a living trust:• Avoids probate and related costs — both financial and emotional

-- Is completely flexible — can be changed or canceled at any time
+• Is completely flexible — can be changed or canceled at any time

-- Preserves privacy — completely confidential
+• Preserves privacy — completely confidential

-- Lets you keep control even in the event of incapacity or death
+• Lets you keep control even in the event of incapacity or death

-- Allows quick distribution of assets to beneficiaries
+• Allows quick distribution of assets to beneficiaries

-- Is very hard to contest, thereby reducing the likelihood of legal disputes
+• Is very hard to contest, thereby reducing the likelihood of legal disputes

-- Minimizes emotional stress on your family
+• Minimizes emotional stress on your family

-- Avoids problems of joint ownership
+• Avoids problems of joint ownership

-- Is inexpensive, easy to set up and maintain
+• Is inexpensive, easy to set up and maintain

-- Protects minor children from court-imposed guardianships
+• Protects minor children from court-imposed guardianships

-- Can protect dependents with special needs
+• Can protect dependents with special needs